lem1123/surfs_up/README.md

 ## Overview of the Analysis

-The overview of this analysis was to review weather data
+The overview of this analysis was to review weather data and prepare a business plan in order to entice an investor, W. Avy to provide financial backing for a surf and shake shack that we are interested in opening in Hawaii.
+By using SQLite, specifically SQLAlchemy in connection with Pandas and Jupyter Notebook, we were able to query the data from a specific source file and provide cohesive results in the form of Pandas DataFrames.

 ## Results